kcrary/istari/docs/type-theory.md

-One notion of functionality, called *full functionality*, would require that `t(A) = t'(A) : type` for any closed substitutions `t` and `t'` that are equivalent at the context obtained by truncating `G` immediately before `x`'s binding.
-(It is easy to prove that one can drop the functionality requirement from this latter equivalence without changing anything.)
+One notion of functionality, called *full functionality*, would require that `t(A) = t'(A) : type` for any closed substitutions `t` and `t'` that are *similar* at the context obtained by truncating `G` immediately before `x`'s binding.
+Similarity is the same as equivalence except the functionality requirement is dropped.

 Full functionality is a common requirement in mathematics, but it turns out not to work well in this sort of type theory.
 Instead, we